 HISTORY AND HERITAGE IN DOWNTOWN NYC/Museums of Lower Manhattan (MOLM)-- On June 14, 2003, HUD approved the allocation of \$4.664 million for History and Heritage in Downtown NYC.
-History and Heritage in Downtown NYC (HHD), now called the Museums of Lower Manhattan campaign, is a joint initiative of various Lower Manhattan museums whose mission is history and heritage.
-HHD is a marketing initiative that will promote downtown as a cultural destination.
-HHD has provided for the creation of various marketing and advertising materials, a website www.MuseumsOfLowerManhattan.org, and other activities that promote Lower Manhattan Culture.
-Participating museums include: Castle Clinton National Monument; the Eldridge Street Project, Inc.; Federal Hall National Memorial; Fraunces Tayern Museum: Lower East Side Tenement Museum: Museum of Chinese in the Americas: Museum of American Financial History; Museum of Jewish Heritage- A Living Memorial to the Holocaust; Smithsonian National Museum of the American Indian; New York City Fire Museum; New York City Police Museum; South Street Seaport Museum; the Skyscraper Museum; the Statue of Liberty National Monument and Ellis Island Immigration Museum; and the Unwavering Spirit Exhibit, St. Paul's Chapel.
-During the guarter ending March 30, 2006, attendance figures compiled from the 15 museums showed a increase of 1.1 million in visitors to the museums in 2005, up from the previous year, with an estimated total attendance of 9.5 million visitors.
-In February, the campaign launched a Kids Passport Program where kids who visit any three of ten participating museums can get their passport stamped and receive a Museums of Lower Manhattan t-shirt.
-Dan Klores Communications was successful in placing stories on the Kids Passport Program as well as the campaign's "Kids Get In Free" February winter break special in local newspapers, magazines and websites.
-CTM distributed 62,900 Museum of Lower Manhattan map/brochures during the first quarter and 500,000 updated Museums of Lower Manhattan Brochure were printed and delivered to CTM in February.
-The museum campaign attended the WNET and WLIW sponsored "A Celebration of Teaching and Learning" trade show in March, The booth was staffed by educators from the collective who handed out Museum of Lower Manhattan maps, and other printed collateral from the individual museums in order to reach out to teachers, educators and administrators to broaden the audience of the campaign.
-Museum educators who attended the show reported that attendees followed up with them to schedule education programs or tours at their museums in the following weeks.
-Bandujo, Donker and Brothers continued print advertisement placements in various tourist publications, local newspapers and magazines.
-A promotion with the MTA offering 2 for 1 admission at participating museums by showing your Metrocard was launched in March, it is accompanied by 2,000 subway card ads promoting the offer as well as website promotion on the MTA and museum's websites and distribution of 75,000 "take ones" at subway stations and visitor kiosks through out New York City.
-Initiatives for the second guarter include a partnership with Duane Reade drugstores offering museum discounts to their customers and in return the museums receive promotion of the offer in 183 stores and on the Duane Reade website; and a Museum of Lower Manhattan television commercial produced by WNET using the campaign's branded images that will be broadcast on local PBS stations in May and June.
+The Museums of Lower Manhattan campaign, a joint initiative of various Lower Manhattan museums, was established with a mission of promoting history and heritage in Lower Manhattan.
+MOLM promotes downtown as a cultural destination.
+It provides funds for the production of various marketing and advertising materials, a website www.MuseumsOfLowerManhattan.org, and other activities that promote Lower Manhattan Culture.
+Participating museums include: Castle Clinton National Monument; the Eldridge Street Project, Inc.; Federal Hall National Memorial; Fraunces Tavern Museum; Lower East Side Tenement Museum; Museum of Chinese in the Americas; Museum of American Financial History; Museum of Jewish Heritage- A Living Memorial to the Holocaust; Smithsonian National Museum of the American Indian; New York City Fire Museum; New York City Police Museum; South Street Seaport Museum; the Skyscraper Museum; the Statue of Liberty National Monument and Ellis Island Immigration Museum; and the Unwavering Spirit Exhibit, St. Paul's Chapel.
+The Kids Passport Program continued during the second quarter of 2006, where kids visiting any three of ten participating museums could get their passport stamped and receive a MOLM t-shirt.
+Dan Klores Communications was successful in placing stories on the Kids Passport Program in local newspapers and magazines April and May.
+They also successfully placed stories on several museum exhibits and events in local newspapers and magazines during April, May and June.
+CTM distributed 103,600 Museum of Lower Manhattan map/brochures during the second quarter.
+Bandujo, Donker and Brothers continued print advertisement placements in various tourist publications, local newspapers, and magazines.
+A promotion conducted jointly with the MTA, offering 2 for 1 admission to participating museums by showing your Metrocard, was launched in March and ran through the month of April 2006.
+This promotion included 2,000 subway card ads promoting the offer, as well as website promotions on the MTA and museum's websites.
+It also included the distribution of 75,000 "take ones" at subway stations and visitor kiosks throughout New York City.
+Additionally, a MOLM 30 second television commercial was produced by WNET using the campaign's branded images and was broadcast over 60 times on local PBS stations during May and June 2006.
+Eight new banner advertisements for the MOLM Campaign were hung on the Vesey Street pedestrian bridge in June.
+The partnership with Duane Reade drugstores continued through the second quarter, which offers museum discounts to its customers in return for museum promotions in 183 stores and on the Duane Reade website.
+Third quarter initiatives will include the distribution of the final